FSAs, HSAs, or HRAs: What's Best for Your Business?

 Which health spending account is right for you?

-HSA, FSA, or HRA — determining which plan or combination of plans is optimal for your business can be confusing, even after carefully studying the differences.
-Variations such as rollover options, employer contributions, funding limits, funding schedules, and reimbursement options affect how you maximize value for you and your employees.
+HSA, FSA, or HRA — determining which plan or combination of plans is optimal for your business can be confusing, even after carefully studying and weighing the differences.
+Variations such as rollover options, employer contributions, funding limits, funding schedules, and reimbursement options affect how you might maximize value for you and your employees.
 Not-so-obvious conditions like retention issues, employee satisfaction, and whether you're under extreme short-term financial pressures are also worth considering.

 You can get help with this important decision.
-It's prudent to spend time talking with an experienced health benefits specialist who's familiar with the intricacies of each type of health benefits account and can help you find the best option for your organization.
+It's prudent to spend time talking with an experienced health benefits specialist who's familiar with the intricacies of each type of health benefits account and can help you determine the best option for your organization.
 After all, a healthy, thriving workforce can be one of your greatest assets.